TitaniumHocker/rusticated/README.md

 <br>

-First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking the darkness of night (with a deep blue background,<br>as of a twilight sky) or the brilliance of full daylight (with an off-white background, as of a bright cloudy sky).
+First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking the darkness of night (with a deep blue background,<br>as of a twilight sky) or the brilliance of full daylight (with a white background, as of a bright cloudy sky).

 Then came rusticated, taking a middle path of gentle sepia warmth, calling to mind the transitional light of<br>rising mornings and falling evenings.
 A canvas of earthy autumn (rather than frosty winter) for a landscape<br>of text, both plain and accented, the latter emphasized with colors ringing of vibrant spring and summer.